pcraster/pcraster/documentation/python_modelling_framework/Manual.rst

-   CW: since it is mentioned it is usable independent from PCRaster Python put a text book example of such uses in a seperate chapter.
+   CW: since it is mentioned it is usable independent from PCRaster Python put a text book example of such uses in a separate chapter.
    Maybe these simple non-spatial example you can copy from a text book on topics such kallman filtering.